Uninett/Argus/docs/api.rst

    -  ``GET``: returns the logged in user’s notification profiles

-   -  ``POST``: creates and returns a notification profile which is then connected to the logged in user
+   -  ``POST``: creates and returns a notification profile, which is then connected to the logged in user

       .. code-block:: json